voxeet/voxeet-uxkit-ios/README.md

 })
 ```

-### Close session
+### Closing a session *(manually)*

-Closing a session is like a logout.
-It will close the socket and will no longer receive push notifications.
+Closing a session is like a logout, it will stop the socket and stop sending VoIP push notification.

 ```swift
 VoxeetConferenceKit.shared.closeSession(completion: { (error) in